doksu/TA-centralops/README.md

 ### Disclaimer

-The author has no affiliation whatsoever with the provider, and makes no guarantees about the quality or accuracy of the information provided.
+The author in no way endorses the provider's service, has no affiliation whatsoever with the provider, and makes no guarantees about the quality or accuracy of the information provided.